DeepuSahni/deepakLab/README.md

 ## Invoking Requests
 1. Connect to the server (running on port 9091) and store data in client (running on 9090):
    * http://localhost:9090/fetchAndStore/9091
-   * Use request type = GET (Rpeat to keep adding new records to client db.)
+   * Use request type = GET (Repeat to keep adding new records to client db.)
    * Result: Fetches a new record from sever and saves the same into client database.

 2. GET request:
    * http://localhost:9090/getAddressById/1
    * Use request type = GET
-   * Result: Gets the record mathing with suplied ID.
+   * Result: Gets the record matching with supplied ID.

 #### Use postman like tool to make other requests.